WallarooLabs/blog.wallaroolabs.com/content/post/back-pressure.md

 reduce the `Arrival Rate` by filtering out millions of packets per second of junk.

+GitHub's systems and Akamai's systems cooperated to keep GitHub's data services usable by GitHub customers.
 From GitHub's point of view, the `Arrival Rate` was reduced by Akamai's filtering of the workload before it arrived at GitHub's servers.
 From Akamai's point of view, Akamai acted as load